 - Free will.
 Aside from being an entirely unscriptural concept, it’s also a complete impossibility from a purely logical and scientific perspective.
 That said, I don’t think most people know what “free will” actually means.
 I won’t get into it right here, but it doesn’t mean the ability to choose.

 - The point of the Mosaic law, not to mention the Old Testament in general.
-Many religious Christians will insist that we are meant to follow the law of Moses (or at least certain parts of it), not having a clue what the New Testament says about such things.
+Many religious Christians will insist that we are meant to follow the law of Moses (or at least certain parts of it), not having a clue what Paul says about such things.
 It seems safe to assume, however, that these people have never understood Paul’s epistles (seriously, go re-read Romans and Galatians in their entirety if you think Christians are supposed to have anything to do with the Mosaic law).

 - What repentance, salvation, and grace are really supposed to be.
 I can count the number of Christians I know on one hand who could accurately explain these things, but since salvation is also one of the most important parts of the Bible I’ll go into a little more detail in the next section.

 As I mentioned before, nobody spends forever in a place called hell.
 Just as in Adam all die, so also in Christ shall all be made alive, but each in their own order.
 So, while every human who is affected by the curse will also be equally (actually, more so) affected by the cross, it doesn’t happen to everyone at the same time.